timjogorman/RicherEventDescription/guidelines.md

 The third modality is HYP.
 This is useful when annotating theories, future possibilities, or other hypothetical events.
-Hypothetical EVENTs will often follow ``if'' statements (``If X happens, then we will use Y to treat Z'') or other sorts of conditionals (``Depending on the patient's response, we might treat A with B or with C'').
+Hypothetical EVENTs will often follow "if" statements ("If X happens, then we will use Y to treat Z") or other sorts of conditionals ("Depending on the patient's response, we might treat A with B or with C").

 - If the Israelis *strike*, the US will surely be *dragged* into a larger conflict.